-Note that there is some pre-requisite setup that needs to be performed for the Test Impact Radar analysis check to run correctly.
+Note that there is some pre-requisite Object Linkage setup that needs to be performed for the Test Impact Radar analysis check to run correctly.
 Please refer to 'Test Impact Radar' section of this Administration Guide for details of this setup.

 Parameter Description CHECK_LINKS Check if the link creation is up to date.
+IS_NEW_DI_LINKS Should always be X (Yes).
 MAX_LEVEL Maximum recursion level for analyser (Default = 10).
-MAX_OBJ_TIME Maximum time to analyse an object (Default = 60 seconds).
-TARGET Target ID where the dependencies will be checked.